Skip to main content

 Monitor air quality for pollutants (CO, particulate matter, VOC and NO₂ levels) to maintain a healthy environment.

-Emergency and Security Alerts
+Emergency and security alerts

 Get real-time alerts for spoken keyword detection, panic button activation and motion detection.